Code of Maine Rules

 K. Public and Affected States Draft Notification

-Except for Part 70 Administrative Revisions, Part 70 Minor License Modification, Part 70 License Transfers and Section 502(b)(10) Changes, a public comment period shall be held on the Part 70 draft license or draft amendment, as follows:
+Except for Part 70 Administrative Revisions, Part 70 Minor License Modifications, Part 70 License Transfers, and Section 502(b)(10) Changes, a public comment period will be held on the Part 70 draft license or draft amendment, as follows:

 (1) The applicant shall provide a copy of the Part 70 draft license or draft amendment and the application for Part 70 license, including any supporting documentation and any subsequent amendments to the application, to the municipal clerk of the municipality where the source is located, or, if the project is in an unorganized area, to the county commissioners.
-This material shall also be available at the Department's Augusta office.
-This material must be on file for public comment for thirty (30) calendar days.
+This material will also be available for public review by contacting the Department's Augusta office.
+This material must be on file for public comment for 30 calendar days.

-(2) The applicant shall provide a copy of the Part 70 draft license to the affected states on or before the date that the Draft Availability notice is published.
+(2) The Department will provide a copy of the Part 70 draft license to affected states on or before the date that the Draft Availability Notice is published.

 (3) Draft Availability Notice.
-The notice of Draft Availability shall be published by the applicant or at the applicant's expense, once in the public notice section of a newspaper of general circulation in the region in which the source would be located.
-The Draft Availability notice shall include:
+A Draft Availability Notice shall be published by the applicant or at the applicant's expense, once in the public notice section of a newspaper of general circulation in the region in which the source would be located.
+The Draft Availability Notice shall include:

 (b) a citation of the statutes or rules under which the application is being processed;